aaronsisler/docs.development-environment/languages/java.md

 sdk upgrade java
 ```

-- Use a installed version of Java
+- Use an installed version of Java

 ```bash
 TBD